Polymer/old-docs-site/articles/polymer-xtag-vanilla.md

 Under the hood, x-tags relies on the polyfills from Polymer's [`platform.js`](http://www.polymer-project.org/docs/start/platform.html).
 This can be a point of confusion for developers who assume that x-tags has its own set of polyfills that might break Polymer.
 In fact, the polyfill layer is shared between both projects, making them totally interoperable.

-Since both projects adhere to the work-in-progress Web Components standards, it also makes them compatible with native Custom Elements and any future projects which adhere to these same standards. **So long as everyone makes their elements according to spec, they can all coexist happily!**
+Since both projects adhere to the work-in-progress Web Components standards, it also makes them compatible with vanilla custom elements and any future projects which adhere to these same standards. **So long as everyone makes their elements according to spec, they can all coexist happily!**

 ## Digging Deeper